What is Azure NAT Gateway?

 Azure NAT Gateway provides outbound connectivity for many Azure resources, including:

-- Azure virtual machine (VM) instances in a private subnet
+- Azure virtual machines or virtual machine scale-sets in a private subnet

 - Azure Kubernetes Services (AKS) clusters

 - Azure App Services instances (web applications, REST APIs, and mobile backends) through virtual network integration